 There is a caveat to oats milk.
 Like most grains and legumes it contains what is known as a trypsin-inhibitor.
 This is an enzyme that digests protein in the gut.

-Trypsin is produced by the acinar cells in the pancreas.
-The amount produced is controlled by a negative feedback mechanism in the intestine.
+Trypsin is produced by the acinar-cells in the pancreas.
+The amount synthesised is controlled by a negative feedback mechanism in the intestine.

 Since any trypsin-inhibitor in our food reduces the activity of the enzyme in the intestine, the pancreas keeps getting signals to produce more.

 If there is an inappropriate increase in trypsin secretion from the acinar cells in the gland there have been cases of very serious cases of pancreatitis.

 The implication is not that we should avoid all foods with trypsin-inhibitors, but cooking them is better and not to go overboard with large amounts of extracts such as oats milk.